jdaw1/placemat/Documentation/code_injection.md

 	- Within each neck tag, `NeckTagsCopyNum`.
 If a tasting as many people and hence multiple bottles of each wine, of which each person tastes only one, the tags could be numbered: `/CirclearraysNeckTags [ Circlearrays {[ exch aload pop [(Bottle #) {NeckTagsCopyNum 1 add}] ]} forall ] def`.

-	- `CircletextMaxFontSizes`, an array of reals with `CircletextMaxFontSizes SheetNum get` being the usual font size in which the `Circlearrays` are rendered (though the font size of any particular circle text might have been shrunk by `CircletextsMinCopies`, or altered by code within `Circlearrays`).
+	- `CircletextMaxFontSizes`, an array of reals with `CircletextMaxFontSizes SheetNum get` being that page&rsquo;s usual font size in which the `Circlearrays` are rendered (though the font size of any particular circle text might have been shrunk by `CircletextsMinCopies`, or altered by code within `Circlearrays`).

 	- `TitleFontSizes` and similar variables `AbovetitleFontSizes`, `BelowtitleFontSizes`, and `OvertitleFontSizes`, being nested arrays, the same shape as `GlassesOnSheets`.
 They contain the sizes of the font at the start of rendering the `Titles` etc.